·

 38#.
 Symmetrical Side Table Moody Styling

-Incorporate small dark accents, like black vases or dark-covered books, to tie the sideboards into the room’s overall theme.
-Symmetry is a core principle of “Zen” design, making it perfect for a peaceful Dark Dining Room Design.
+Incorporate small dark accentsβ€”such as matte black vases or a collection of dark-covered booksβ€”to tie the sideboards into the room’s overall moody theme.
+Symmetry is a core principle of “Zen” design, making it a perfect strategy for achieving a balanced and peaceful Contemporary Dark Dining Room Design.

 39#.
 Subtle Metallic Tray Accents for Contrast